realm/EventKit/android/README.md

 **Requirements:** Android Studio 3.0, Terminal, Realm Platform

 **Notes:**
-*  This project uses Kotlin and Android Architecture Components which at the time of writing this, requires Android Studio 3.0 Beta X versions.
+*  This project uses Kotlin and Android Architecture Components which at the time of writing this, is a RC-1.
 When you clone this repository, it's likely the versions have been updated and you may have to upgrade the Kotlin version or Archtecture Components version.
 This may result in the need to update the code if API's have changed.
 Once Google & Jetbrains stablize these features.
 They will be updated to the final versions.

 *  The Android version of EventBlank is currently missing a few of the features that the iOS version has.
 Specifically it does not support.
    *  Favorites (for speakers or sessions)